oracle/weblogic-kubernetes-operator/documentation/staging/content/developerguide/asynchronous-call-model.md

 #### Call builder pattern

 The asynchronous call model is implemented by classes in the `oracle.kubernetes.operator.helpers` package, including `CallBuilder` and `ResponseStep`.
-The model is based on the `Fiber` suspend/resume pattern described above.  `CallBuilder` provides many methods having names ending with "Async", such as `listPodAsync()` or `deleteServiceAsync()`.
+The model is based on the `Fiber` suspend/resume pattern described previously.  `CallBuilder` provides many methods having names ending with "Async", such as `listPodAsync()` or `deleteServiceAsync()`.
 These methods return a `Step` that can be returned as part of a `NextAction`.
 When creating these `Steps`, the developer must provide a `ResponseStep`.
 Only `ResponseStep.onSuccess()` must be implemented; however, it is often useful to override `onFailure()` as Kubernetes treats `404 (Not Found)` as a failure.

 In this sample, the developer is using the pattern to list pods from the default namespace that are labeled as part of `cluster-1`.